qlikwebisr/qlik-nebula-d3-map-extension/README.md

 # Map-nebula-extension

-## Qlik Sense Nebula.js extension that use D3.js map
+## Qlik Sense Nebula.js extension that uses a D3 D3.js map

 ## Instalation and Development
 For local machine use Qlik Desktop